-- Confirm that the officer deactivated the TASER and disconnected the barb cartridge from the TASER device.
+- Confirm that the TASER has been shut off and the barb cartridge has been disconnected from the TASER device.

 - Obtain vital signs at the earliest opportunity.
 Reasons for violent and combative behavior include intoxication, psychosis, hypoxia, hypoglycemia, overdose, or CNS infection.
 Obtain pulse oximetry, capnography, lead II ECG, and capillary blood glucose levels as soon as it is feasible.
 Treat trauma and seizure, if applicable.

 - Evaluate the anatomical location of the barb’s puncture zone(s).
 High-risk/sensitive zones will require transport to a medical facility for removal.
 Do not attempt to remove the barb(s) if they are lodged in the:

 - Eyes, ears, nose, mouth, face, or neck;

 - Utilize appropriate PPE (gloves.)
 Inform all caregivers of the intent to remove the contaminated sharp.

 - Remove one barb at a time.
 Stabilize the skin surrounding the TASER barb.
 Firmly grasp the barb and with one smooth hard jerk, remove barb from patient’s skin.

 - Visually examine the barb tip to ensure it is fully intact.
 If any part of the barb remains in the subject, transport the patient to a medical facility for removal.

 - The TASER barb is considered a sharp and EMS personnel should take all precautions to avoid accidental needle sticks when removing barbs.